adamtwig/D4D/README.md

 ##### Current Work
 * Generate summary statistics on first 5 users' patterns
-* Bash script is currently running to get all datasets in SET3 for all five home location definitions
 * Enumerate a single user's abstract pattern of movements
 * Bishal -- Overall migration by taking the difference between home location result datasets (i.e. week2 - week 1 for number of users whose home is at each ant/arr)
 * Morgan -- Discrete mathematics proof -- Given k nodes, how many unique/abstract patterns can be found in a path/traversal of length k?